-A student will be responsible for obtaining and completing the makeup work in a satisfactory manner and within three days from returning day back to school.
+A student will be responsible for obtaining and completing the makeup work in a satisfactory manner and within three days from the return to school day.
 For a longer absence, a longer timeline may be arranged with the teacher.

 ILLNESS OR INJURY